yusufkaanklc/react-dashboard-app/README.md

 # Exam Application With React

-React.js, Bootstrap and react-charts library were used in this project.
+React.js, Bootstrap and React-charts Library were used in this project.

 ## Follow the steps for installation